runspired/rfcs/text/0000-ember-data-collections.md

 ## Drawbacks

-The sheer number of deprecations.
+Deprecation Churn.

-Deprecated store methods:
+Deprecate-able store methods:

  - `store.findByIds`
  - `store.findMany`
- - `store.findHasMany`
  - `store.findAll`
  - `store.query`

- Additional store methods capable of being deprecated
+Potentially deprecate-able store methods (once follow up RFCs have landed for aligning single-resources and relationships with the `Document` and `Collection` API)

+ - `store.findHasMany`
  - `store.find`
  - `store.findBelongsTo`
  - `store.findRecord`
  - `store.queryRecord`
  - `store.filter` (moved to addon, we should finish off this method, svelte!)

- Other deprecations

- - `hasMany()` descriptor (and by proxy `ManyArray`)

- Other potential deprecations

- - `belongsTo()` descriptor

- Intimate classes we would remove (some may hang around for the deprecation lifecycle)
+ Intimate classes we would remove or be closer to removing (some may need hang around for the deprecation lifecycle or for other RFCs to land)

- - `ManyArray`
  - `RecordArray`
  - `AdapterPopulatedRecordArray`
  - `FilteredRecordArray`
  - `PromiseArray`
+ - `RecordArrayManager`

+ Internally, `CollectionManager` would replace `RecordArrayManager` to fulfill new requirements.

-JSON-API
+#### JSON-API

 Not everyone wants to learn json-api, and while it makes sense internally to ember-data aligning public APIs to mirror it's structure could encounter some resistance.
 That said,